KernelFierce/ShivaTeach/README.md

     *   **Tenant Management**: Onboard new organizations, suspend, or deactivate them.
     *   **Organization Admin Assignment**: Designate a user within a new organization as the `OrganizationAdmin`.
     *   **System Configuration**: Manage platform-wide settings or feature flags.
     *   **Support & Troubleshooting**: View system-wide audit logs.
-A critical feature will be the ability to "Impersonate" an `OrganizationAdmin` to see the application exactly as they see it for rapid support.
+A critical feature will be the ability to "Impersonate" an `OrganizationAdmin` to see the application exactly as they see it for rapid support, likely handled via Firebase custom claims.

 #### 2. OrganizationAdmin (The School Principal)
 *   **Persona**: The owner of a specific tutoring company (e.g., "Acme Tutors").